FAQEUCyber Resilience Act

 No.

 The CRA transition does not grandfather products merely because the commercial contract, procurement cycle, or development project started before 11 December 2027.
 The legal trigger remains when the individual product is first placed on the market.
-The March 2026 draft guidance expressly notes that some complex systems may involve contracts signed before the CRA applies, but the manufacturer must still ensure before placement on the market that the conformity assessment has been carried out, the EU declaration of conformity has been drawn up, and the CE marking affixed.
+The draft Commission guidance expressly notes that some complex systems may involve contracts signed before the CRA applies, but the manufacturer must still ensure before placement on the market that the conformity assessment has been carried out, the EU declaration of conformity has been drawn up, and the CE marking affixed.

 Citations

-Section 23
+Question 23

 Can products already lawfully placed on the market before 11 December 2027 continue to be sold or put into service after that date?